 In groups, make revision suggestions for this summary.
 Use the checklist as a guide.

-A Smuggled Girl’s Odyssey of False Promises and Fear by Damien Cave and Frances Robles explains the life of sixteen year old Cecilia.
+In “A Smuggled Girl’s Odyssey of False Promises and Fear” (date), Damien Cave and Frances Robles explain the life of sixteen year old Cecilia.
 Cave and Robles demonstrate how her aunt felt when paying for smugglers to take Cecilia, and the road it took for her to get to the United States.
 They also suggest that the market is a billion dollar market and is a more cruel and ruthless.
 The authors also highlight on the fact that when family members take the trip to freedom they leave their families in debt and in harm’s way when they cannot pay the amount.
 In the article they also reveal the fact that if the money was not paid they would force them in to the sex trafficking ring.
 That’s the risk they take when trying to get smuggled in and the debt is not paid they are sold and put in to the sex ring, forced to have sex to pay their families bill.

 Summary Checklist